Configuring Pocomail & Barca

 Support Ended December 2011

 Slavin, Pocomail's creator, posted a notice in October 2011 on the Pocomail Forums.
-Pocomail and Barca sales ceased in December 2011 — there is no official support.
+Pocomail and Barca sales ceased in December 2011 — there is no longer any official support.

 Unfortunately, the market for stand-alone email programs is poor and future development and support for Pocomail and Barca were commercially untenable.